Q: What should I do if I receive a Foreign Account Tax Compliance Act (FATCA) letter from my foreign financial institution?

 The IRS is less likely to shut down a business if it is in current filing and payment compliance.

-Only in an egregious situation would a taxpayer be in a situation where the IRS would take his or her home.
+Only in an egregious situation would a taxpayer be in a circumstance where the IRS would take his or her home.
 The IRS will release an IRS levy (i.e. wage garnishment or seizure of bank account) if it is causing an economic hardship.

 The business needs to separately provide a collection alternative to the IRS.
 This typically involves an installment agreement.
 As long as the business abides by the terms of the installment agreement, the IRS will not pursue tax collection against the business owner.